 In most States, the public health authority is the State Health Department or its designee.
-Unique to coastal Regional Response Team 6, both Louisiana and Texas are identified as "home rule" states, meaning, the local health authority is the lead during a response event.
+Unique to coastal Regional Response Team 6, Texas is identified as a "home rule" state, meaning, the local health authority is the lead during a response event.
 The local health authority has the ability to invite the State Health Authority and/or Federal Health Agencies for support.
 As such, it's important to identify the "local health authority" that's responsible for providing environmental health support to the impacted citizens in their tribal community, parish, county, or city.
 As previously mentioned, each State has a designated "State Health Authority" that can also play a vital role in environmental health support to its citizens.
 In order to involve the State Health Authority in an incident in a "home rule" state, the local health authority must request assistance from the State Health Authority.
 This invitation to include the State Health Authority may or may not occur depending on the size and scope of the incident.